0xsequence/contracts-library/src/tokens/ERC1155/README.md

 This contract is a base implementation of the ERC-1155 token standard.
 It includes role based access control features from the [OpenZeppelin AccessControlEnumberable](https://docs.openzeppelin.com/contracts/4.x/access-control) contract, to provide control over added features.
 Please refer to OpenZeppelin documentation for more information on `AccessControlEnumberable`.

 This contracts provide minting capabilities, support for meta transactions, and metadata functionality.
-It includes additional features from the ERC1155MintBurn, ERC1155Meta, and ERC1155Metadata contracts.
-Meta transactions are provided by the [0xSequence ERC1155 library](https://github.com/0xsequence/erc-1155/blob/master/SPECIFICATIONS.md#meta-transactions).
+It includes additional features from the ERC1155MintBurn and ERC1155Metadata contracts.
 Please refer to library documentation for more information on meta transactions.

 The contract supports the [ERC2981 token royalty standard](https://eips.ethereum.org/EIPS/eip-2981) via the ERC2981Controlled contract.
 Please refer to the ERC2981Controlled documentation for more information on token royalty.